jadrk040507/notes-on-econometrics/_book/index.md

 # About

-Welcome to this **maths for economists study guide**, a resource designed to support undergraduate students in their journey to understanding maths.
+Welcome to this **econometrics study guide**, a resource designed to support undergraduate students in their journey to understanding econometrics.
 These personal notes are based on lectures attended at **Universidad Panamericana**, alongside additional materials such as lecture notes, websites, books, and other sources.

 While this guide is crafted to offer a quick and accessible approach to the subject, it is strongly recommended that students consult the original resources for a more comprehensive understanding.